Article | 3:17 min read

 A person writing out a check

 Writing checks has become more infrequent as time goes on and technology improves.
 Digital wallets make paying in-person or online instant, and services like Zelle® allow you to send money to friends and family without having to write a check or visit the ATM.
-Still, there are instances where writing a check is the best way to pay.
-It’s important to know when writing a check is right for you.
-What are your paper check options, and how do you best use them?
+However, there are times when using a paper check is the best option.
+To ensure secure and easy payments, it’s important to know when and how to use them.
+Let’s take a closer look at the different types of paper checks and their uses.

 Personal Checks